MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/admin/move-project-collection.md

 After you restore the collection database, you can attach the collection to the deployment of TFS to which you want to move it.
 If the deployment you're moving to uses reporting, a reporting folder and default reports will be built for the collection you're attaching as part of the process.

->**Note:**
+> [!NOTE]
 > Warnings will appear when you attach the collection if your deployment uses SharePoint Products and the service account for TFS is not a member of the Farm Administrators group, or if your deployment uses reporting and you've already created a reporting folder and path that is identical to the previous deployment's folder and path.
 This behavior is expected, and you can proceed.

 1. Open the administration console for Team Foundation on the server that hosts the application tier for the deployment to which you want to move the collection.